Mar 30: Letter for Clergy, Church Wardens & all Treasurers

 Downloads and advice

 - PCC Template Accounts: receipts and payments basis

 PCCs: pre-2021Charitable status of PCCs from January 2021

 The Diocesan Cash book has been developed by the Gloucester Diocesan Board of Finance as a simple way of recording receipts and payments for the average PCC.

 Our office is open from 9am to 5pm, Monday to Friday.
-If you have any queries, please contact us and we will be happy to help.
+If you have any queries around parish finances or parish share, grants, returns or loans, please contact us and we will be happy to help.

 The Board of Finance is a limited company responsible for employing staff at Church House; for managing the finances of the Diocese; and for providing administration and holding property on behalf of Diocesan Synod (as the Diocesan Synod is legally unable to do so).
 It acts in accordance with the policy and directives of the Diocesan Synod.

 The Board of Finance provides information and advice on financial matters to clergy, PCCs and Parish Treasurers; and is responsible for keeping the accounts of various diocesan bodies.

 Each year the Gloucester Diocesan Board of Finance (GDBF) is required to prepare statutory accounts for the “group” – these comprise the activities not only of the GDBF, but also its subsidiaries – Good & Faithful Servant Limited, Jumping Fish Limited and the Charity of Ann Edwards.

 GDBF Annual Report and Accounts 2020